pidoshva/CS4400/Base_Line_Content/README.md

 - **Child’s Information:** First Name, Last Name, Date of Birth.
 - **Contact Information:** Street Address, City, State, ZIP, Phone, and Mobile Number.
 - **Copy Profile Info:** Copies the profile details to the clipboard.
+- **Assign Nurse:** Asks for a name to assign a nurse to the child.

+### Unmatched Data Window
+Includes unmatched data with origin specified and an ability to view the details in a drop down format.

+### Nurse Statistics Window
+- **Most Assigned Nurse:** Displays the name of the most assigned nurse.
+- **Least Assigned Nurse:** Displays the name of the least assigned nurse.
+- **Clickable Nurse Names:** Display assigned children to specific nurse and their profiles.

 ## Logging
 The application logs key events such as file reading, data combination, and errors.
 These logs are displayed in the console.